dudublad/ECE496/README.md

 Submodules can be updated recusively by running `git submodule update -- recursive` from the current directory

+### Setting QT's working directory
+In order to open and modify files within our project, we need to set the correct working directory in QT.

+Go to projects->[environment]->run->working directory and set the top-level directory of this repo as your working directory.

 ### Getting QT Multimedia

 Go to **QT Maintanence Tool** located in your downloaded directory